Why isn’t Flow recording my voice?

 • Is Flow up to date?
 Several mic bugs were fixed in recent versions.
 Open Flow and check for updates.

 • Are you near the session limit?
-Desktop sessions are capped at 20 minutes (warning at 19); Android sessions are capped at 5 minutes (warning at 4, then auto-submit).
+Desktop sessions cap at 20 minutes (warning at 19); Android sessions cap at 5 minutes (warning at 4, auto-submit at 5).

 • Does your mic work in other apps?
 Record a short clip in Voice Memos (Mac/iOS) or Sound Recorder (Windows).
 If it's silent there, the problem is system-level — not Flow.